A Short Bio

 My father had a 9th grade education and married my mom right after she finished high school.
 She had me at 18, followed by three younger sisters.
 I loved reading, drawing, and swimming.
 I was a good student, so no one was surprised that I was the first person in my family to graduate from college.
 I paid for college by working summers as a life guard/swim instructor and by taking out National Student Defense Loans.

 For the next 19 years I led a double life.
 By day I worked as project manager.
-On nights and weekends I earned a doctorate degree from Catholic University and obtained certification as a Clinical Hypnotherapist and Master Practitioner and Trainer in Neuro-Linguistic Programming (NLP).
+On nights and weekends I earned a doctorate degree and obtained certification as a Clinical Hypnotherapist and Master Practitioner and Trainer in Neuro-Linguistic Programming (NLP).
 I began free-lance writing, publishing in professional journals, magazines, and eventually on the Internet via articles and blogs.
 Through Toastmasters International I won several speaking competitions and held leadership positions, earning the title Distinguished Toastmaster.

 I started a part-time practice, getting referrals by teaching adult education.
 In my spare time, starting in 1992, I became an Associate Trainer with the American Hypnosis Training Academy, training mental health professionals in hypnotherapy and NLP.
 In 1997, I became Executive Director of the National Board for Certified Clinical Hypnotherapists.